-Need Uploading a file to a remote FTP server Configuration FTP server address Defines the address of the remote FTP server.
-AT# FTPSERV FTP client authentication Defines the login / password required to access the FTP server.
-AT# FTPUN, FTPPW FTP file path and name Prior to instructing the modem to put a file onto the FTP server, it is necessary to specify the path and the name of the file that will be created on the remote server.
-AT# FTPPUTPATH, FTPPUTFILENAME This parameter defines if the file is sent in ASCII (A) or binary mode (I).
-FTP file type When set to ASCII all the data sent by the modem to the FTP server is made of 7 bits characters (NVT-ASCII: the MSB is set to 0).
+Configuration: FTP server Defines the address of the remote FTP server. address AT#FTPSERV FTP client Defines the login / password required to access the FTP server. authentication AT#FTPUN, FTPPW FTP file path and Prior to instructing the modem to put a file onto the FTP server, it is necessary to specify the path name and the name of the file that will be created on the remote server.
+AT#FTPPUTPATH, FTPPUTFILENAME FTP file type This parameter defines if the file is sent in ASCII (A) or binary mode (I).
+When set to ASCII all the data sent by the modem to the FTP server is made of 7 bits characters (NVT-ASCII: the MSB is set to 0).
 As a consequence binary data containing 8 bits characters will be corrupted during the transfer if the FTPTYPE is set to ASCII.
-AT# FTPTYPE FTP server For some installations (due to specific firewall, proxy or router configurations) the TCP control port number used by the remote FTP server may need to be changed. ports In most of the cases this is not necessary and the default value for the FTP control port is 21.
-AT# FTPPORT Operation Starting the upload Once an IP link is established, this command directs the modem to logon to the remote FTP server and then to start the upload of the specified file by issuing a standard PUT command.
-AT# FTPPUT The modem returns the 'Ok_Info_WaitingForData' message for indicating to the attached host that the data connection has been opened for transmitting the file.
+AT#FTPTYPE FTP server ports For some installations (due to specific firewall, proxy or router configurations) the TCP control port number used by the remote FTP server may need to be changed.
+In most of the cases this is not necessary and the default value for the FTP control port is 21.
+AT#FTPPORT

+Starting the upload Once an IP link is established, this command directs the modem to logon to the remote FTP server and then to start the upload of the specified file by issuing a standard PUT command.
+AT#FTPPUT Data flow The modem returns the 'Ok_Info_WaitingForData' message for indicating to the attached host that the data connection has been opened for transmitting the file.
 Then, all the data received from the serial port is sent during the data connection session without echo.
-Data flow The [ETX] character is sent by the attached host and echoed to notify that the data connection is closed (meaning the host has completed the file transfer).
-As a consequence an [ETX] character to be sent within the file must be transmitted on the serial port as a [DLE][ETX] and a [DLE] as a [DLE][DLE].
+The [ETX] character is sent by the attached host and echoed to notify that the data connection is closed (meaning the host has completed the file transfer).
+As a consequence, an [ETX] character to be sent within the file must be transmitted on the serial port as a [DLE][ETX] and a [DLE] as a [DLE][DLE].
 The modem then decodes the data received on the serial port and sends [ETX] or [DLE] in the payload data.

-Stopping The attached host can stop the transfer by sending an [ETX] character.
-This the upload character is echoed.
-CTRL+C sequence in a keyboard.
-[ETX]The host indicates to the modem the closing of the data connection by sending an [ETX] character which is echoed.
-End of upload The response message that follows the data transfer, sent by the modem, signal whether the file has been successfully received or not : 'Ok' or '#CME ERROR: Value' The user rights for over-writing an existing file in a FTP server depends on the FTP NOTE server's configuration and if incorrectly set can result in failure of the FTP attempt.
-Links AT# FTPSERV, FTPUN, FTPPW, FTPPUTPATH, FTPPUTFILENAME, FTPTYPE, PARAMETERS FTPPORT AT# FTPPUT COMMANDS Process diagram
+Stopping the upload The attached host can stop the transfer by sending an [ETX] character.
+This character is echoed.
+Stopping the upload The attached host can stop the transfer by sending an [ETX] character.
+This character is echoed.
+[ETX] CTRL+C sequence in a keyboard.
+End of upload The host indicates to the modem the closing of the data connection by sending an [ETX] character which is echoed.
+The response message that follows the data transfer, sent by the modem, signal whether the file has been successfully received or not : 'OK' or '#CME ERROR: Value'

+Note: The user rights for over-writing an existing file in a FTP server depends on the FTP server's configuration and if incorrectly set can result in failure of the FTP attempt.

+Other AT# Parameters: FTPSERV, FTPUN, FTPPW, FTPPUTPATH, FTPPUTFILENAME, FTPTYPE, FTPPORT Other AT# Commands: FTPPUT